Organic Baby Food Comparison and Taste Test

 Traditional pouches are made from heating the fruits and veggie purees at very high temperatures and pasteurizing to preserve shelf life, reducing their nutrients in the mean time.
 In my experience (aka stealing a slip of my daughter's pouch), the textures were all very similar.
 It goes fast, almost as if she was drinking it.

-Amara is different because it's made from a process that uses cold and pressure, without repeated heat to preserve the nutrients of the fruits and vegetables.
+Amara is different because it's made from a process that uses cold and pressure, without repeated high heat to preserve the nutrients of the fruits and vegetables.
 Water is taken out so there is no need to worry about additives for shelf life.

 I'm not saying pouches are terrible and we are all bad parents for using them (believe me, I have many times thrown a pouch at Kai in the car to keep her happy).
 I'm just simply saying there is a time and place for both and wanted to offer an experiment to see the true difference.